Burrata Cheese vs Roquefort Cheese

 Burrata Cheese has a fat content of 60% fat in dry matter.
 Burrata's texture can be described as "soft, creamy".
 Roquefort's texture can be described as "moist, very creamy".

-Burrata Cheese has a mild, lactic flavor.
-Roquefort Cheese has a mild to strong flavor.
+Burrata Cheese has a mild, lactic taste.
+Roquefort Cheese has a mild to strong taste.
+Roquefort's aroma can be described as "sweet".

 Appearance and Aging